 Sterkfontein Caves

 One of the oldest cave systems on earth, the Sudwala Caves were first formed 240 million years ago.
 Some of the world’s oldest lifeforms have been found in its limestone walls, encased for eternity.
-The caves are also worth visiting for their beauty; wander into a vast 70 metre-wide dolomite chamber, see towering cave formations such as Samson’s Pillar and The Rocket, and marvel at the enormous stalactites hanging from the ceiling.
+Visitors can walk through vast chambers such as the 70-metre-wide Amphitheatre and marvel at stalactites and formations with names like Samson’s Pillar and The Rocket.
+The combination of geological wonder and ancient life makes Sudwala one of the most awe-inspiring caves in South Africa.

 Pinnacle Point Caves